DcRonan/Family-Bills/README.md

 | [License](#license) |

 ## Description
 > This is my final project for completing the `Ruby on Rails` module.
-In doing so, I have created mobile web-application called `Family Bills`.
+In doing so, I have created a mobile web-application called `Family Bills`.

 ![img](./app/assets/images/main-sc.png) ![img](./app/assets/images/main-sc-1.png)